muhffikkri/labeling-aistudio-chromium/README.md

 - ✅ GUI interface for easy operation
 - ✅ Robust error handling and recovery
 - ✅ Session-based processing with resume capability
+- ✅ Performance metrics tracking with regression analysis
+- ✅ CLI tools for metrics visualization and reporting

 ### Upcoming Features 🚀